jung-kurt/rndrec/README.md

 ```

 The integer argument following the filename is the zero-based column that
-contains the relative weights in integer form.
+contains the relative weights in numeric form.
 Note that the commas in these
 values are disregarded.
 The rune argument following the weight column specifies
 the field separator.
 All input records are assumed to be delimited with
 newlines.
 The final argument is the seed value for the instance's random number